PauFusco/Nontendo/README.md

 3 of the 6 original scenariosare included: *Beach, Lawn* and *Tiled*.

 ## Installation
 Un-zip folder with WinRAR software or similar.
-If a controller is desired, plug it in and it should be ready to use.
+If a controller is desired, plug and play!

 ## Usage
 Execute game with the .exe file in the main folder.